MatiasOS/writings/destructuring.md

 # Conclusions
-We learn what destructuring is and how it is useful in so many ways.
+We learned what destructuring is and how it is useful in so many ways.
 We can use it with objects and arrays, and is an excellent idea to import modules and returning values.
-Having this in mind,*and using it*, our code will be **shorter** and **clean** than before
+Having this in mind,*and using it*, our code will be **shorter** and **cleaner** than before

 Thanks for reading!
 ## Sources